dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 The first component is my approach: It took a broader understanding of the system:

-Which would have **eventuaally** been valid (after some unknown number of more hours) Devlop aan understanading of the full system vs part of the system.
+Which would have **eventually** been valid (after some unknown number of more hours) Devlop aan understanading of the full system vs part of the system.

 The next dimension wsa comparing the two options on a time tradeoff:
 My coworkers solution was proven to work and I had already taken a large amount of time working on services I wasn't familiar with:

-TIME TRADEOFF

 ## Understanding / Time Tradeoff

 Combining these in 2 dimensions creates a time undesrtanding space:

 <p align="center">
   <img src="static/time_understanding.png">